Scene Management

 "Scene Visibility" guide offers details of using the "Scene Condition" with the [**ObserverManager**](/docs/fishnet-building-blocks/components/managers/observermanager.md), and how to manage Observers in a Scene.

-"Persisting NetworkObjects" is the ability to keep a network objects state when loading and unloading scenes.
+"Persisting NetworkObjects" is the ability to keep a network object's state when loading and unloading scenes.

 Fishnet has the ability for users to create their own Custom Scene Processor for loading and unloading scenes.
 Using Addressables for example, would need a Custom Scene Processor created.